tracky-ai/afdemo/README.md

 Find more details in the [iOS SDK Integration guide](https://dev.appsflyer.com/hc/docs/integrate-ios-sdk).

 ### Step 4: Event Handling
+- Refer to `Tracky.swift` for event sending examples.
 - `StartTrial`: Trigger this event when a deepLink is received. `Tracky.swift` handles this automatically.
+Refer to `Tracky.swift` for additional event details.
+Example: `trackStartTrial()`
 - `Purchase`: To track purchases, use the `trackPurchase(currency:value:)` method in `Tracky.swift`.
 Currency and value parameters are mandatory.
 Refer to `Tracky.swift` for additional event details.
 Example: `trackPurchase(currency: "USD",value: "9,99")`

 ## Testing Your Integration